Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 4.3

-Memory Bandwidth: Bandwidth is the max amount of data (counted in megabytes per second) that can be moved over the external memory interface in one second.
-It is worked out by multiplying the card's interface width by its memory speed.
-If the card has DDR RAM, it should be multiplied by 2 once again.
-If it uses DDR5, multiply by ANOTHER 2x.
-The better the memory bandwidth, the better the card will be in general.
-It especially helps with AA, HDR and higher screen resolutions.
+Memory Bandwidth: Memory bandwidth is the largest amount of data (counted in MB per second) that can be transferred over the external memory interface within a second.
+It is calculated by multiplying the card's bus width by its memory clock speed.
+In the case of DDR type RAM, the result should be multiplied by 2 once again.
+If DDR5, multiply by 4 instead.
+The better the bandwidth is, the faster the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are processed in one second.
-This number is calculated by multiplying the total number of texture units of the card by the core speed of the chip.
-The higher this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed per second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be applied per second.
+This is calculated by multiplying the total number of texture units of the card by the core clock speed of the chip.
+The higher this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in one second.

-Pixel Rate: Pixel rate is the maximum number of pixels the video card can possibly record to its local memory in one second - measured in millions of pixels per second.
-The figure is worked out by multiplying the amount of Render Output Units by the the core clock speed.
-ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel rate also depends on many other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the potential to reach the max fill rate.
+Pixel Rate: Pixel rate is the maximum amount of pixels the video card can possibly record to its local memory per second - measured in millions of pixels per second.
+The figure is worked out by multiplying the number of Raster Operations Pipelines by the the core clock speed.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel rate is also dependant on quite a few other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the ability to get to the max fill rate.

 Display Prices